fnl/gnamed/README.rst

-Given that loading **Entrez Gene** and **UniProt** can take a very long time (up to a few days) if they are loaded using the default mechanism, a fast DB dump mechanism (using "``COPY FROM`` stream") is available for those DBs, circumventing the ORM and ``INSERT``s.
+Given that loading **Entrez Gene** and **UniProt** can take a very long time (up to a few days) if they are loaded using the default mechanism, a fast DB dump mechanism (using "``COPY FROM`` stream") is available for those DBs, circumventing the ORM and its dreadful ``INSERT`` statements.
 These dumps are implemented directly with the underlying DB drivers.
 Thus, only the following DBs are currently supported with fast loading:

-  * PostgreSQL (suffix -pg; driver: **psycopg2**)
+  - PostgreSQL (suffix -pg; driver: **psycopg2**)

 To use fast loading, the first repository to load into a just initialized database (i.e., only containing the NCBI Taxonomy) must be Entrez.
 Then the